Mohammad Reza Pahlavi: Nationalization of oil and 1953 Iranian coup d'état

-The Communists staged massive demonstrations to hijack Mosaddegh's initiatives, and the United States actively plotted against him.
+Meanwhile, the Communists staged massive demonstrations to hijack Mosaddegh's initiatives, and the United States actively plotted against him.
 On 16 August 1953, the right wing of the Army attacked.
 Armed with an order by the Shah, it appointed General Fazlollah Zahedi as prime minister.
 A coalition of mobs and retired officers close to the Palace executed this coup d'état.
-They failed dismally and the Shah decided to leave the country.
-Ettelaat, the nation's largest daily newspaper, and its pro-Shah publisher, Abbas Masudi, were against him, calling the defeat "humiliating".
+They failed dismally and the Shah fled the country to Baghdad, and then to Rome.
+Ettelaat, the nation's largest daily newspaper, and its pro-Shah publisher, Abbas Masudi, criticised him, calling the defeat "humiliating".

+During the Shah's time in Rome, a British diplomat reported that the monarch spent most of his time in nightclubs with Queen Soraya or his latest mistress, writing, "He hates taking decisions and cannot be relied on to stick to them when taken.
+He has no moral courage and succumbs easily to fear".
+To get him to support the coup, his twin sister Princess Ashraf—who was much tougher than him and publicly questioned his manhood several times—visited him on 29 July 1953 to berate him into signing a decree dismissing Mossaddegh.

-During the following two days, the Communists turned against Mosaddegh.
+In the days leading up to the second coup attempt, the communists turned against Mosaddegh.
 Opposition against him grew tremendously.
 They roamed Tehran, raising red flags and pulling down statues of Reza Shah.
 This was rejected by conservative clerics like Kashani and National Front leaders like Hossein Makki, who sided with the king.
 On 18 August 1953, Mosaddegh defended the government against this new attack.
 Tudeh partisans were clubbed and dispersed.
 The Tudeh party had no choice but to accept defeat.

 In the meantime, according to the CIA plot, Zahedi appealed to the military, claimed to be the legitimate prime minister and charged Mosaddegh with staging a coup by ignoring the Shah's decree.
 Zahedi's son Ardeshir acted as the contact between the CIA and his father.
 On 19 August 1953, pro-Shah partisans—bribed with $100,000 in CIA funds—finally appeared and marched out of south Tehran into the city centre, where others joined in.
 Gangs with clubs, knives, and rocks controlled the streets, overturning Tudeh trucks and beating up anti-Shah activists.
 As Roosevelt was congratulating Zahedi in the basement of his hiding place, the new Prime Minister's mobs burst in and carried him upstairs on their shoulders.
-That evening, Henderson suggested to Ardashir that Mosaddegh not be harmed.
+That evening, Loy W. Henderson suggested to Ardashir that Mosaddegh not be harmed.
 Roosevelt gave Zahedi US$900,000 left from Operation Ajax funds.